1844 United States presidential election

-The early leader for the Democratic nomination was former President Martin Van Buren, but his opposition to the annexation of Texas damaged his candidacy.
+The initial frontrunner for the Democratic nomination was former President Martin Van Buren, but his opposition to the annexation of Texas damaged his candidacy.
 Opposition from former President Andrew Jackson and most Southern delegations, plus a nomination rule change specifically aimed to block him, prevented Van Buren from winning the necessary two-thirds vote of delegates to the 1844 Democratic National Convention.
 The convention instead chose James K. Polk, former Governor of Tennessee and Speaker.
 He was the first successful dark horse for the presidency.
 Polk ran on a platform embracing popular commitment to expansion, often referred to as Manifest Destiny.
 Tyler dropped out of the race and endorsed Polk.
 The Whigs nominated Henry Clay, a famous, long-time party leader who was the early favorite but who conspicuously waffled on Texas annexation.
 Though a Southerner from Kentucky and a slave owner, Clay chose to focus on the risks of annexation while claiming not to oppose it personally.
 His awkward, repeated attempts to adjust and finesse his position on Texas confused and alienated voters, contrasting negatively with Polk's consistent clarity.

 Polk successfully linked the dispute with Britain over Oregon with the Texas issue.
 The Democratic nominee thus united anti-slavery Northern expansionists, who demanded Oregon, with pro-slavery Southern expansionists who demanded Texas.
 In the national popular vote, Polk beat Clay by fewer than 40,000 votes, a margin of 1.4%.
 James G. Birney of the anti-slavery Liberty Party won 2.3% of the vote.
+The Electoral College winner was decided by New York where Polk won by just over 5,100 votes.
+Had Clay won the state, he would have won the presidency with 141 electoral votes to Polk's 134.

-Birney's vote share in New York exceeded Polk's margin of victory over Clay, marking the first time a third party candidate affected the outcome of a United States presidential election.
+Birney's vote share in New York exceeded Polk's margin of victory over Clay, marking the first time a third party candidate vote share exceeded the margin of a winning candidate in a decisive state of a United States presidential election.
 After Polk's victory, Tyler annexed Texas, which was the proximate cause of the Mexican–American War during Polk's presidency.